NiLaScience/Vibecoding-Sidequest-Starterpack/projects/02_PBLab.md

 ---

-### 🔑  PBLab delivers a purpose-driven CRUD experience with rich relational data, role-based access, and ethical AI integration—perfectly aligned with the course’s AI-first philosophy.
+### 🔑  PBLab delivers a purpose-driven CRUD experience with rich relational data, role-based access, and ethical AI integration—perfectly aligned with the course's AI-first philosophy.